21 Unmissable Things to do in Wroclaw, Poland

 Have a tasty dessert at a pink cafe

-If you are after Instagrammable places in Wroclaw, Nanan bakery is the place to go.
+If you are after Instagrammable places in Wroclaw, Nanan Bakery is the place to go.
 This entirely pink venue sells delicious confectionery and coffee from artisan roasters to enjoy a short break from all the sightseeing you’ve done in Wroclaw.

 In its minimalist and sophisticated design, Nanan offers carefully made and intricately decorated eclairs and cookies.